skeema/skeema/doc/options.md

 * `{PASSWORD}` -- MySQL password defined by the [password option](#password) either via command-line or option file
 * `{DDL}` -- Full `ALTER TABLE` statement, including all clauses
 * `{TABLE}` -- table name that this ALTER is for
+* `{SIZE}` -- size of table that this ALTER is for, in bytes.
+This will always be 0 for tables without any rows.
 * `{CLAUSES}` -- Body of the ALTER statement, i.e. everything *after* `ALTER TABLE <name> `.
 This is what pt-online-schema-change's --alter option expects.
 * `{TYPE}` -- the word "ALTER" in all caps.
 * `{HOSTDIR}` -- Base name of whichever directory's .skeema file defined the [host option](#host) for the current directory.
 Sometimes useful as a key in a service discovery lookup or log message.